 34th Annual National Test and Evaluation Conference

-NDIA arranged a tour to the Eglin Air force Base for Thursday, May 16, 2019.
-Please visit the Eglin Air force Base tour page for more information, and to reserve transportation to the Air Force Base.
+NDIA arranged a tour to the Eglin Air Force Base for Thursday, May 16.
+Please visit the Eglin Air force Base tour page for more information, and to reserve transportation to the base.

 This Tour is for US Citizens Only!

 Modernized T&E: Critical Enabler of the National Defense Strategy